 Texas is known for its enormous quantity of limestone, which is obvious in everything from local architecture to the rocky trails and rivers that are so ubiquitous in the state.

-A lesser-known result of the plethora of limestone, though, is the enormous number of absolutely stunning limestone caves and caverns in Texas–many of which you can tour!
+A lesser-known result of the plethora of limestone, though, is the enormous number of absolutely stunning limestone caves and caverns in Texas.

 Texas’ 80 state parks are perfect for outdoors lovers.

 The panhandle has Palo Duro Canyon, the second-largest canyon in the USA.

 East Texas has Caddo Lake State Park with cypress trees galore.